School Science Lessons

 Eggs add protein to the diet, as well as various other nutrients.

-Eggs supply all the essential amino acids, besides vitamins and minerals, including vitamin A, riboflavin, folic acid, vitamin B6 vitamin B12, choline, iron, calcium, phosphorus and potassium.
+Eggs supply all the essential amino acids, vitamins and minerals, vitamin A, riboflavin, folic acid, vitamin B6, vitamin B12, choline, Fe, Ca, P, and K.

 Eggs are one of the few foods that contain Vitamin D.